denghanyu/app-docs/en/prep/flysafe-basics.md

 Please understand:
 5. The possible operations that might be executed by drones in Signal Lost.
-6. When the drone is returning to the Home Point, how many sounds does the remote controller make?
+6. When the drone is returning to Home Point, how many sounds does the remote controller make?
 7. The ways to set the Return-to-Home (RTH) Height.
-8. Drone operations and the Control Stick in each phase of flight.
+8. Drone operations and the Control Stick operations in each phase of flight.
 9. During the RTH phase, the aircraft needs to climb to a certain altitude before safely returning to its last recorded Home Point at this altitude.
 Please be aware of the possible consequences that might be caused by operating the up/down stick.
 10. Landing accuracy (i.e. the distance between the landing point and the takeoff point).
 11. The meaning of Home Point and ways to set it.
 The situations in which the drone can automatically set the Home Point location and the place of the auto-set Home Point.